How to Choose an MCP App Framework in 2026 (April 2026)

 What is an MCP App framework?

 An MCP App framework provides the development infrastructure for building interactive applications that run inside AI hosts like ChatGPT and Claude via the Model Context Protocol.
-It includes project scaffolding, a local simulator, pre-built UI components, testing utilities, and deployment tooling. sunpeak is an open-source MCP App framework that covers all of these.
+It handles project scaffolding, local inspection, pre-built UI components, testing (unit, e2e, visual regression, performance, and live host tests), and deployment tooling. sunpeak is an open-source MCP App framework that covers all of these.

 What is the best MCP App framework in 2026?

-sunpeak is the most comprehensive MCP App framework available.
-It includes a local ChatGPT and MCP App simulator, 17+ typed React hooks, pre-built UI components, Vitest and Playwright testing support, CLI scaffolding, and deployment via the sunpeak Resource Repository.
+sunpeak is the most comprehensive MCP App framework available in 2026.
+It includes a local ChatGPT and Claude inspector, 20+ typed React hooks, pre-built UI components, a testing framework covering unit, e2e, visual regression, snapshot, performance, and multi-model LLM eval tests, plus CLI scaffolding and zero-config deployment.
 It is open source (MIT) and free to use.

 Can I build MCP Apps without a framework?

 Yes.
 You can build MCP Apps using the @modelcontextprotocol/sdk package and your own tooling.
-However, you will need to set up your own dev server, build a simulator or test against live hosts, create UI components from scratch, and handle deployment manually.
-An MCP App framework like sunpeak eliminates this boilerplate.
+You will need to set up your own dev server, build an inspector or test against live hosts, create UI components from scratch, and handle deployment manually.
+A framework like sunpeak eliminates this boilerplate and gives you a testing infrastructure that works in CI/CD without paid host accounts.

 Do MCP App frameworks support ChatGPT and Claude?

 sunpeak supports both ChatGPT and Claude from a single codebase.
 Core APIs like useToolData and useHostContext work on every MCP host.
 ChatGPT-specific features are available through sunpeak/chatgpt, and Claude-specific features through sunpeak/claude.
-Your base app code stays portable.
+Your base app code stays portable across ChatGPT, Claude, VS Code, Goose, and other MCP-compatible hosts.

 How do I test MCP Apps built with a framework?